movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 **Attestation**.
 To do so they _attest_ for the new block $B'$ by casting a vote :white_check_mark: or :x:.

-**Quorum Certificate**.
-When enough validators have attested for a new block $B'$, the block is L2-confirmed.
-The accumulation of enough votes is aggregated in a quorum certificate.
+**L2-finality certificate / quorum certificate (QC)**.
+When enough validators have attested for a new block $B'$, the block is _L2-final_.
+The accumulation of enough votes is aggregated in a quorum certificate (i.e. the L2-finality certificate).
+The block is then considered to be _confirmed_.

+> [!NOTE]
+> Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_.

 If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-econonimic security, the  level of which depends on what is at stake for the confirmation of a block.

 **Postconfirmation**.
-At certain intervals Quorum Certificates will also be published to L1.
-The L1 contract will verify the quorum certificate.
-This provides an L1-protected _Postconfirmation_ that the L2-block (or a batch of L2-blocks) is L2-confirmed.
-This increases the security of the L2-confirmation as it locks in the L2-confirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid blocks.
+At certain intervals L2-finality certificates will also be published to L1.
+The L1 contract will verify the L2-finality certificate.
+This provides an L1-protected _postconfirmation_ that the L2-block (or a batch of L2-blocks) is indeed confirmed.
+This additional anchoring mechanism increases the security of the L2-confirmation as it locks in the L2-confirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid blocks.

 **Slashing**.
 The security of the mechanism relies on a PoS protocol.
 Each validator has to stake some assets, and if they are malicious they _should_ be slashed.
 The condition for slashing may be met by several quiteria, and not all slashing conditions may be used: